sunpy/sunpy/doc/source/dev.rst

 All contributed code to SunPy must be submitted as a "pull request".
 To do this go to the github website and to your repo (remember to select the branch) then click on the "Pull Request" button (in the upper right hand corner next to the Fork button which you've used before).
-All initial pull requests can me made to the main branch unless they are a fix for specific version in which case the request should be made to corresponding version.This will submit your code to a review.
+All initial pull requests can me made to the master branch unless they are a fix for specific version in which case the request should be made to corresponding version.This will submit your code to a review.
 You will likely receive some constructive comments on your code.
 To address these you can simply work on your code and push those changes to your local repo.
 Those changes will be reflected